-KARA AYCOCK is a systems support associate at Public Impact.
-She manages scheduling, travel, and events planning, and she assists with hiring and special projects.
+KARA AYCOCK is a senior systems support associate at Public Impact.
+As a member of the talent team, she supports recruiting, hiring, and onboarding new team members.
+Additionally, she manages HRIS and performance management systems for current team members.
 Before joining Public Impact, Ms. Aycock worked as a data collector with the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill on the self-regulation skills for success research study.
-She has also served as the associate director of Duke University Hospital’s Pediatric Bone Marrow Transplant Family Support Program, providing counseling services and managing multiple volunteer programs, and provided intensive crisis counseling to families experiencing poverty, mental health challenges, and substance abuse while working with the Family Support Program in Massachusetts.
+She has also served as the associate director of Duke University Hospital’s Pediatric Bone Marrow Transplant Family Support Program, providing counseling services and managing multiple volunteer programs, and she provided intensive crisis counseling to families experiencing poverty, mental health challenges, and substance abuse while working with the Family Support Program in Massachusetts.
 Ms. Aycock holds a master’s degree in counseling from Boston University’s School of Education and a bachelor’s degree in psychology and sociology from the University of Virginia.

 Why I Do This Work: “Helen Keller said, “Alone we can do so little; together we can do so much.”
 I love being a part of a team that empowers educators to support one another in the shared mission of advancing the growth of all students.”